Millie-Jackson/AiCore/DataCollectionPipeline/README.md

 TECHNOLOGY:
 Python:
     -commonly used for web scraping and data crawling
+VSCode:
+    - an industry standard and great pairing for Python
+GutHub:
+    - industry standard and was used for its version control
 Selenium:
     - it is a popular freeware automation tool, its also open source and has good documentaion.
     - it can also run multiple scripts on multiple urls at once which matched the end goal of scraping and comparing recipies with similar names from more than one site